libreswan/libreswan/README.md

 ## Building for RPM based systems
+The packaging/ directory is used to find the proper spce file for your distribution.
+Simply issue the command: make rpm
-See packaging/ for an up to date spec file for your distribution.
-For example, to build for CentOS8, use: rpmbuild -ba packaging/centos/8/libreswan.spec
+You can also pick a specific spec file.
+For example, to build for CentOS8,
+use: rpmbuild -ba packaging/centos/8/libreswan.spec

 ## Building for DEB based systems
 The packaging/debian directly is used to build deb files.
 Simply issue the